 an unusually well-run American military operation.
 There were some unusual things being done that made it so.
 One of them/ was one of the best ideas I've ever bumped into.
 9General Williams brought over the chief of staff of the Vietnamese army whenever the American advisors, who at that time were out in the countryside, but at fairly high levels, and were running training camps more than advising on operations or anything 2-But when they would come in once a month for a weekend in Saigon, Williams would get the Vietnamese Chief of Staff to come in and talk to them.
 The Vietnamese Chief of Staff at that time was General [Tran Van] Don.
 Don was guite diplomatic, but had a way of being candid in his remarks and not having them hurt too much when they were told.
 He would leave out so on, but he would tell these Americans what namese army and so forth thought of them, and their work, and their advice, and the reactions throughout the armed forces to them.
 This was the one part of the monthly gatherings with Americans around that everybody would stop dozing off or thinking of something else and would sit up and pay attention because they were the subject of the talk, of course.
-This was a very healthy thing. . . see where Yes, I can feet it - Yes, I can feet it - Yes would be o O'BRIEN:
+This was a very healthy thing. . . see where O'BRIEN:

-matically, the most sordid truth, would-the hardest facts-would come out in the hardest facts-would be the hardest facts-would be the hardest facts-with him, but I noticed in a visit there-I think it was '59--that sergeants and junior lieutenants and so on would come up and talk to him, and I'd moved in close enough to eavesdrop on some of the conversations, and these were personal problems, family problems, and financial problems and so forth that individuals had and this was a very unusual relationship for an American to have. since the American was also running our advisory effort too.
+matically, the most sordid truth, would-the hardest facts-would come out in the.
+And then Williams himself had been in Vietnam a long enough time by then-I forget how long; it may be three years at the time, four years-so that when he moved around the Vietnamese army, it wasn't only just the top staff officers and commanders who would be with him, but I noticed in a visit there-I think it was '59--that sergeants and junior lieutenants and so on would come up and talk to him, and I'd moved in close enough to eavesdrop on some of the conversations, and these were personal problems, family problems, and financial problems and so forth that individuals had and this was a very unusual relationship for an American to have. since the American was also running our advisory effort too.
 I just figured that this constant feeding and contact with the echelons of Vietnamese military that were down below. the big wheels was again a very healthy influence that was constantly at work with So that he would know very well what was going on in places.
 Some of these problems-personal problems -- would actually involve the military work that was going forward, people griping that something was wrong and so ong and they were doing this out of a friendship, and he as not to tell on their bosses or anything, but usually personal worries and concern that wastage or something going wrong would effect them.
 Later they moved in an educator-a military educator-[Paul D.] O'BRIEN: Well, [Lt.
 Gen. Lionel C.] McGarr comes in there before that, doesn't he?
 McGarr, It was McGarr, yes, you're right.
 It was before Harkins.
 McGarr.
 And McGarr built up a staff to work on counter insurgency and probably put together the best staff studies on counter-insurgency than any American military men have ever done.